s-ccs/pyedfread/Readme.md

 =======

 A utility that parses SR research EDF data files into pandas DataFrames.
-The edfread package is a fork of [pyedfread](https://github.com/nwilming/pyedfread) by Niklas Wilming.
+This package is a fork of [pyedfread](https://github.com/edfread/edfread) aimed at solving some linux installation problems.

 Requirements
 ============